 - The Big Bads of the Pretty Cure franchise are usually like this.
 One of them is an entity that existed before everything and wants to plunge everything into nothingness, another is a life-hating Eldritch Abomination that turns every planet he visits into sand dunes, yet another is a monster born out of humanity's collective negative emotions, etc etc...
 This is a series that is (supposedly) for little girls in elementary schoolyears.

 - Fruits Basket is an adorable series about a cute high school girl who befriends a lot of pretty boys and the hijinks that ensue.
 Then we are introduced to Akito, who we learn has been committing various forms of physical and psychological abuse on various family members, and has no problem with doing the same to any "outsiders" who look like they're butting in.
 Later, Akito actually becomes sympathetic when her mother, Ren, is revealed to be even worse.

-- Although it's about World War Two, Axis Powers Hetalia manages to be pretty goofy while focusing on the general incompetence of the nations.
+- Although it's about World War II, Axis Powers Hetalia manages to be pretty goofy while focusing on the general incompetence of the nations.
 While there is fighting, it's portrayed as comical punches and cartoonish damage.
 In the movie Paint it, White!, we are introduced to invading aliens called the Pictonians.
 The Pictonians quickly conquer nearly all of Earth, transform most of humanity into their species, and abduct them as slaves.
 Everything the nations do to fight them fails, and they very nearly lose at the end, when all of them but Italy are turned into Pictonians.
 While screaming.